Features and Ease of Use

 I can tell you that this provider uses technologies such as RAID to assure 99.9% availability, which is around the industry average.

-Besides regular web hosting, Tarhely2 also offers VPS solutions with OpenVZ and XEN virtualization, plus gaming servers and audio/video streaming services.
+In addition to regular web hosting, Tarhely2 also provides VPS solutions with OpenVZ and XEN virtualization, along with gaming servers and audio/video streaming services.

 Pricing and Support